-Week #3 -January 28,30, 2020
+Week #3 -September 12, 2023

 In this session we will explore elements of structuring speech communication including how one's capacity to listen well, and perceive audience needs, support effective speech-making and credibility.
-We will listen to JFK's inaugural address, and then watch it.
-We will compare the differences in our listening skills and audio visual skills.

 We will discuss the assigned speech type topics and focus on the needs and strategies for effective speech topic selection and organization.
 In addition, we will discuss the value of visual aids and how they can best be used in a speech.
 We will explore the concept of courage.
 What it means, and how it can be different for each one of us.